 Micron CSC is an great multi-season ablative bottom paint with a copper-copolymer formula that provides controlled release of antifouling biocides at the paint surface.

 The longevity of the coating depends on the amount of paint applied.
 CSC retains its effectiveness even when the boat is removed from the water for extended periods (winter storage, for example).
 To reactivate come springtime, use a stiff brush or powerwash lightly.
+Suitable for sailboats and power boats.

 The item was added to your wishlist.